austinwklein/docs.seawolf-marketplace/seawolf-marketplace-docs/docs/ci-cd/05-nginx-configuration.md

 ## Performance tuning

-For a class project, the current Nginx configuration is sufficient.
+For the scope of this project, the current Nginx configuration is sufficient.
 Future optimizations:

 - **Gzip compression**: Reduce file sizes for faster downloads
 - **Browser caching**: Set cache headers for static files
 - **Load balancing**: Distribute traffic across multiple backend servers
-- **Rate limiting**: Prevent abuse
+- **Rate limiting**: Prevent abuse and malicious requests

 These can be added to Nginx config as needed.